YinHK-gameDev/unity-learn/animation/Animation Clips/README.md

 If the GameObject does not yet have any Animation Clips assigned, the "**Create**" button appears in the centre of the **Animation Window** timeline area

-When you save this new empty Animation Clip, Unity does the following:
+When you **save this new empty Animation Clip**, Unity does the following:

 - Creates a new Animator Controller Asset
 - Adds the new clip into the Animator Controller as the default state